faksdal/ivs_sessions_browser/README.md

 A terminal UI to browse IVS sessions by year, apply powerful filters, and open session detail pages in your browser.

-> Still a work in progress — feedback and PRs are welcome!
+> Release of v2 — feedback and PRs are welcome!

 ## Features
 - Scrollable, searchable TUI (curses)
 - Whole-row coloring by status:
   - Green = Released
   - Yellow = Waiting/Processing/Cleaning/Processing session
-  - Red = Cancelled or empty status
+  - Purple = Cancelled or empty status
 - Stations rendered as `Active [Removed]` with removed highlighted
 - Case-sensitive filtering with AND/OR logic and multiple clauses
 - Open selected session in browser (Enter)